MattMurnaghan/Project-one-crypto-hub/README.md

 * The imagery and text should highlight the colaborative aspect of cryptocurrency and the individuals and groups (countries and companies) that are starting to embrace cryptocurrency as a new legal tender and means of trade.

 ### Guides - How does it work?
-* This page defines the different ways to buy crypto, how to store it and a few video links to some helpful explanatory videos.
+* This page defines what a blockchain is, the different ways to buy crypto, how to store it and a few video links to some helpful explanatory videos.
 * A visitor should have a basic grasp of what cryptocurrency is now and will be looking to learn about how they can get involved and what to do once they have purchased their own crypto.

 ### Currencies - Popular currency review
-* This page goes through some of the most popular currencies and the fundamental differences between them
+* This page goes through some of the most popular currencies and the fundamental differences between them.
+* The first section defines what a whitepaper is to the user and why it is important when it comes to researching different cryptocurrencies to invest in.
+* Each section gives an overview of the currency, an exlanation of its technology, its place in the market as well as a link to its whitepaper.
+* There is a series of video links covering exactly what a whitepaper is as well as each mentioned cryptocurrency at the bottom of the page.
+* At this point, a visitor should have a fair grasp on what a blockchain is, how it is fundamental to cryptocurrency, what sort of currencies they can invest in and how to research any new crypto projects that they might be interested in.

+### Popular exchanges - The best places to trade
+* This page lists some of the most popular exchanges where you can invest and some key details particular to each exchange.
+* It features a pros and cons list for the chosen exchanges and brief overview of each.
+* There are a series of video links covering each exchange and how an exchange works at the bottom of the page.
+* Now, a visitor should be informed of how a crytpo exchange works and will have directions to four different popular crypto exchange sites where they can begin trading.
  ### Glossary - Terminology explained
 This page goes through some of the more complicated terms when it comes to investing in crypto.
 It's purpose is to make it easier for a novice investor to make informed decisions about their investments.

-### Popular exchanges - The best places to trade
-This page lists some of the most popular exchanges where you can invest and some key details particular to each exchange.

 ### Contact us - Meet like minded individuals
 This page gives site visitors the opportunity to sign up to a mailing list and connect with other like minded individuals.
 It also gives a link to a discord channel where people who subscribe can talk investments and ask questions.